ckan/ckan/doc/deployment.rst

 2. It's probably wise to backup your database::

    $ paster --plugin=ckan db dump demo_ckan_backup.pg_dump --config=demo.ckan.net.ini

+   If you get a message about the command being 'mothballed' then you have a particularly old ckan!
+In this case, use pg_dump directly, specifying the database details from your config file.

+   $ grep -i sqlalchemy.url demo.ckan.net.ini
+   sqlalchemy.url = postgres://okfn:testpassword@psql.okfn.org/demo.okfn.org
+   $ pg_dump -U okfn -h psql.okfn.org >demo_ckan_backup.pg_dump

 3. Get a version of pip-requirements.txt for the new version you want to install (see info on finding a suitable tag name above)::